Welcome to the website of the actor Paul Thomas. A place where you can

 CV, read Reviews and look at his Gallery, Showreels and Voicereels.

-RECENTLY: Earlier in the year, Paul worked on the pilot of new comedy: DARK MATTERS.
-This was shot using muti-camera technique in the TV studios of Westminster University.
+BIG NEWS: DARK MATTERS, a TV Sitcom Pilot in which Paul played one of the leads, won the 2014 Royal Television Society award for Best Undergraduate Entertainment!
 This comedy follows the lazy but sweet likely lads Mark (Paul) and Alex (Edward Ferrow) who obliviously waste their lives away while the world around them descends into chaos.
+Watch some clips from the pilot on the Video page.